WebAssembly/spec/proposals/gc/MVP.md

        array
 ```
 All *concrete* heap types (of the form `(type $t)`) are situated below either `data` or `func`.
-Not shown in the graph are RTTs, which are below `eq`,
-and `none` which is below every other "leaf" type.
+Not shown in the graph is `none`, which is below every other "leaf" type.

 In addition, a host environment may introduce additional inhabitants of type `any`
 that are are in neither of the above three leaf type categories.